The p-AAA algorithm for data driven modeling of parametric dynamical systems: Introduction

 Consider a scalar-valued function $ H (s,p) $ of two variables and assume we only have access to its samples:

-Our goal is, then, to find a rational function $ \Hr (s,p) $ that is a \emph{good} approximation of $ H (s,p)$.
-We will specify later how we measure \emph{goodness}.
-Even though our motivation is that $ H(s,p) $ represents the transfer function of a parametric dynamical system and we consider the variable $s$ as frequency and $p$ as the parameter, this is not restrictive and the approach can be considered as rational approximation of a multivariate function from its samples.
-In order to make the derivations clear, we first review, in \Cref{sec:aaa1}, three of the existing algorithms for data-driven rational approximation in the single variable case: the Loewner framework \cite{anderson90rational,An86scalar}, the vector fitting method \cite{Gu99rational}, and the \aaa algorithm \cite{Na18AAA}.
+{We assume that the sampling points are given and fixed, i.e., we are not investigating how to pick $s_i$ and $p_j$.} Our goal is, then, to find a {two-variable} rational function $ \Hr (s,p) $ that is a \emph{good} approximation of $ H (s,p)$.
+We will specify later how we {evaluate the quality of our approximation}.
+Even though our motivation is that $ H(s,p) $ represents the transfer function of a parametric dynamical system and we consider the variable $s$ as frequency and $p$ as the parameter, this is not restrictive and the approach can be considered as rational approximation of a multivariate function from its samples. {Additionally, since the proposed method will be purely based on function ($H(s,p)$) samples, there are no restrictions on the type of parameter dependence in the system to approximate.
+Moreover, the parameter dependence can appear in other system matrices besides $\bA(p)$. } In order to make the derivations clear, we first review, in \Cref{sec:aaa1}, three of the existing algorithms for data-driven rational approximation in the single variable case: the Loewner framework \cite{anderson90rational,An86scalar}, the vector fitting method \cite{Gu99rational}, and the \aaa algorithm \cite{Na18AAA}.
 We highlight the similarities and differences among these three approaches.
 In \Cref{sec:propmethod}, we present the proposed method, the parametric \aaa algorithm (\paaa), for data-driven modeling of parametric dynamical systems, which extends the \aaa algorithm \cite{Na18AAA} to the multivariate case.
 In \Cref{subsec:mimoAAAp} we show how to apply the proposed methodology to matrix-valued functions.
 Throughout \Cref{sec:propmethod} and \Cref{subsec:mimoAAAp}, we use various examples to illustrate the success of the new methodology.